luchiansienna/TradingApp/README.md

 ## Possible improvements to the app
 At the moment you can only make a transaction that finishes or is part of the current batch.
-So, for example if there are 3 buys of 1000 items at different times by Ferovinum from the Client, the Client can make 'sell' order from Ferovinum only less or quantity left from the first transaction.
+So, for example if there are 3 buys of 1000 items at different times by Ferovinum from the Client, the Client can, at the moment, make a 'sell' order from Ferovinum only less or the quantity left from the first transaction.

 As the way of taking the items is FIFO, the app does not allow The Client to make a first transaction of 1100 items, as the price would have a more complex calculation ( 1000 items at the interest rate of the first order with different timestamp, and 100 items of the second transaction of the 1000 items )